Gardening with Australian kids: 5 fun spring projects to try - Minimalist Gardener

 Gardening with Australian kids: 5 fun spring projects to try

 Gardening with children does not need to be carefully curated or particularly tidy.
-The simple stuff works best: scattering seeds, watering, snipping plants, building something with their hands.
 The projects that feel personal and where the rewards extend beyond the moment tend to be the ones children remember and return to.

 For families with a native garden, or those beginning to transition toward one, these projects offer something beyond the immediate activity.
 A child who scatters native wildflower seeds and watches pollinators arrive weeks later, or who prunes a grevillea and sees new growth push through, is building a relationship with the Australian natural world that is difficult to replicate any other way.